What Are Sod Prices?

 - What fertilizer and weed killer do you recommend for this kind of sod?

 Factoring the costs of installing new sod can be a daunting process, especially for first-timers.
-These frequently asked questions and their answers can guide you as you decide on the best sod for your home.
+The following frequently asked questions and their answers can guide homeowners as they decide on the best sod for their home.

 Q. How much does sod cost per square foot?

-The average cost of sod sold by the square foot ranges between $0.35 and $0.85, depending on location, climate, and choice of sod.
+The average cost of sod sold by the square foot ranges from $0.35 to $0.85, depending on location, climate, and choice of sod.

 Q. Do I need to put topsoil down before sod?